Andy Warhol

 3 1/2 x 4 1/4 inches

-In a world obsessed with pop culture, five the Myths Warhol selected were famous 20th Century cinematic personalities, including Superman, Mickey Mouse, Dracula, The Wicked Witch of the West and King Kong.
+In a world obsessed with pop culture, the five Myths Warhol selected were famous 20th Century cinematic personalities, including Superman, Mickey Mouse, Dracula and The Wicked Witch of the West.
 Others he selected for his Myths Series were the ubiquitous Santa Claus, Uncle Sam, Howdy Dowdy and Mammy.
 However, one of the ten Myth Series images he chose to celebrate was at the time, not as recognizable, the image of Andy Warhol himself as The Shadow.

 Alfred Hitccock Presents